michael-spengler/p2p-tasks/README.md

 # Contribution

 # History
-Peer 2 Peer Enterpris as it is before the Hackathon is integrated / bound to only one issue / task platform (e.g. github).
+Peer 2 Peer Enterprise as it is before the Hackathon is integrated / bound to only one issue / task platform (e.g. github).
 This turned out to be bad - not only due to company internal github instances.

 # Community